aor-app/ar-web-receiver-client/README.md

 ---

 ## RELEASE NOTES
+### v1908AM
+Added selectSquelch as SQL TYPE.
+NSQ is linked with LSQ to support AR-DV10.
+M at the end of the version number means AR-DV10 support.

 ### v1904C
 A paragraph on receiver firmware version information compatible with T-TC and some comments were deleted from the receiver page.